Sonic-DE/.github/profile/README.md

 ## SonicDE, the Sonic Desktop Environment

 The community-driven Sonic Desktop Environment aims to preserve and improve the X11-specific aspects of KDE.
-It currently consists of the customized KWin/X11 `sonic-win`, Plasma Workspace components, the Silver theme, and some support libraries.
+It currently consists of the customized KWin/X11 `sonic-win`, Plasma Workspace components, the Silver theme, an SDDM theme, and some support libraries.

 ### Contact